doolin/nameblock/doc/readme.md

-As expected, the more specific the blocking criteria, the fewer number of elements in each block, which can be seen as the values along the *y*
+As expected, the more specific the blocking criteria, the fewer number of members in each block, which can be seen as the values along the *y*
 axis:

-* Lastname only blocking: 177746 blocks have a single element, 71849 have only two elements.
+* Lastname only blocking: 177746 blocks have a single member, 71849 have only two members.
 This case lumps "Steve Smith" and "Jim Smith" into the same block.
-* Lastname and first initial blocking: 462165 blocks have a single element, 176783 have two elements.
+* Lastname and first initial blocking: 462165 blocks have a single member, 176783 have two members.
 This case splits Steve and Jim Smith into separate blocks, but would lump Jim Johnson and John Johnson into the same block.
-* Lastname and firstname blocking: 1360582 blocks have a single element, 436765 have two elements.
+* Lastname and firstname blocking: 1360582 blocks have a single member, 436765 have two members.
 This case would split Jim and John Johnson.

 Let's take a closer look at the values where the block sizes are small